Chart Color Schemes

 Lysterfield's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The rate of private health cover is found to be very high at approximately 57% of the total population (around 3,880 people).
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.9 and 6.2% of residents respectively, while 74.4% report being completely free from medical ailments compared to 72.6% across Greater Melbourne.
-Working-age residents show low chronic condition prevalence.
-The area has 16.4% of residents aged 65 and over (1,109 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is high at approximately 57%, covering about 3,880 people.
+The most prevalent conditions are asthma (6.9%) and mental health issues (6.2%).
+Most residents (74.4%) report no medical ailments, compared to 72.6% in Greater Melbourne.
+Working-age residents have low chronic condition prevalence.
+Lysterfield has a higher proportion of seniors aged 65 and over (16.5%, or 1,116 people) than Greater Melbourne (15.1%).
+Health outcomes among seniors are strong, ranking nationally in line with the general population.

 Frequently Asked Questions - Health